c-neto/carlosneto.dev/_sources/blog/2023/2023-11-02-logstash-modular-pipelines.md.txt

 This blog post explores a Logstash pipelines structure to mitigate code duplicated and presents an elegant method for reusing code section across multiple pipelines.

 The post provides a clear explanation of the Logstash configuration structure, outlining the problem addressed by modular pipelines.
 It includes an example configuration and a Docker-compose lab for hands-on testing and exploration of the possibilities.
-Finally, the post concludes with my personal opinion on the effectiveness of this structure.
+Finally, the post concludes with my opinion on the effectiveness of this structure.

 ## A Little About Logstash and Pipelines Structure